ishwar00/bakugo/doc/bakugo_spec.md

 FunctionName = identifier .
 FunctionBody = Block .
 ```
-If the function's _signature_ declares result parameters, the function body's statement list must
-end in a _terminating statement_.

 A function declaration without type parameters may omit the body.
 Such a declaration provides the signature for a function implemented outside Go, such as an assembly routine.
 ```